Gang House (Syracuse, New York)

 The Gang House, also known as the Gang Residence, is a historic home in Syracuse, New York designed by Ward Wellington Ward.
 It was built in 1914 and was listed on the National Register of Historic Places in 1997.
+It served as a bed and breakfast known as the Bed & Breakfast Wellington from around 1988 to 2013.

 The house is gabled and has a complex facade.
 It is brick-clad on the first floor exterior, and stuccoed above.

 The nearby Chapman House was also designed by Ward.